vincurekf/Native-like-Framework/README.md

 ```

 ### Styles
-There is **ng-nativeDrawer.scss** file with default styles and colors which are there for you prepared to customize the look of nlFramework parts however you like.
+There is **ng-nativeDrawer.scss** file with default styles and colors which are there for you ready to customize the look of nlFramework parts however you like.

 ### Example code
 In your main javascript file where you start your angular app